AltairLv/spotify-api/README.md

 ( Title, Album, Artists, Album Cover ... ) on Spotify by managing access tokens, refreshing the token when necessary¹.
 A database such as Redis is used to efficiently store and retrieve access tokens.
 All done through Spotify's API.

-1. Access Tokens lasts 1 hour.
+1. Access Tokens last 1 hour.

 _(Redis was a personal choice, I do generally recommend a normal Database)_

 ## ☑️ To-do

-- [ ] Fix new Redis instance creation on each request.
+- [x] Fix multiple Redis instances.
 - [ ] Implement Cache Manager ?
 - [ ] Add Unit Testing
 - [ ] Add End-to-end Testing